scalvaruso/textlinebreaker/README.md

 - Choose alignment options for the text (left, center, right).
 - Adjust the maximum width (default value is the terminal width).

-## Latest Version 0.1.0
+## Latest Version 0.2.0

-- Fixed a bug where the string was split in single characters rather than in words.
+- Added new parameters (`"min"`, `"2words"`, `"max"`) to set different lines width.
-- Added a check for the input to establish if it is a list or a string in order to perform the correct splitting method.
+- Improved algorithm to better split the input in the desired lenght lines.

 ## Table of Contents